 ABOUT MARIO AND JOHN GALLUCCI

 Mario and John Gallucci, brothers who grew up in Staten Island, New York are both alumni of Monsignor Farrell High School.
 Mario graduated in 1982 and went on to receive his Juris Doctor from Vermont Law School in 1990.
-Mario is currently a Partner in Helbock, Nappa and Gallucci LLP., with offices in New York and New Jersey.
-Mario has built a successful career as a Criminal Defense Attorney and is well known for representing many high-profile cases throughout New York and New Jersey.
+Mario is currently a Partner in Helbock, Nappa and Gallucci LLP., with offices in New York, New Jersey, and Pennsylvania.
+Mario has built a successful career as a Criminal Defense Attorney and is well known for representing many high-profile cases throughout New York, New Jersey, and Pennsylvania.
 He is also a regular commentator on MSNBC, NY1 and is seen regularly on daily crime news shows.

 John graduated from Monsignor Farrell High School in 1985 and went on to receive his Doctorate in Physical Therapy from Dominican College.
-John is currently the President and CEO of JAG-ONE Physical Therapy, a comprehensive outpatient orthopedic physical therapy company with fifteen facilities throughout New York and New Jersey.
+John is currently the President and CEO of JAG-ONE Physical Therapy, a comprehensive outpatient orthopedic physical therapy company with fifteen facilities throughout New York, New Jersey, and Pennsylvania.
 Aside from his role at JAG-ONE Physical Therapy, John currently serves as the Medical Coordinator for Major League Soccer and sits as the Chair of the New Jersey Council on Physical Fitness and Sports.
 John was inducted into the Monsignor Farrell Hall of Fame in 2010 and has been a huge supporter of Farrell’s wrestling program for many years.

 ABOUT MONSIGNOR FARRELL HIGH SCHOOL